CMU-11-791/Docker-Tutorial/README.md

 The easiest way to stop all the services is to simply kill the Docker containers.
 However, the problem with this is that the containers/services are not shutdown cleanly and a service may be terminated before it has finished processing all of its messages.

 The correct way to terminate a service is to send it a *poison pill*, which is just a known message that services listen for to indicate they are to stop processing messages and terminate.
-Use the `stop.s` script to send the poison pill to all services:
+Use the `stop.sh` script to send the poison pill to all services:

 ```
 $> ./stop.sh